tecnobabble/cisa-kev_2_tsc/README.md

 SC_PORT=443
 ```

 #### Configuration Notes:
 * SC_ADDRESS can be an IP or hostname.
 * SC_PORT is optional; defaults to 443.
 * The user who's API keys you select should be a part of the same primary group as the user who will use the objects created, though objects can be shared to other groups.
 * If desired to be used in multiple organizations within one [Tenable.sc](https://www.tenable.com/products/tenable-sc) console, run the script multiple times, specifiying different API keys for a user in each organization.
+* This can be run directly from any host that supports docker and has network access to your Tenable.sc console; often it's easiest to run this directly from a Tenable Core instance.

+##### To setup Docker on Tenable Core run:
+* `sudo yum -y install docker`
+* `sudo groupadd docker`
+* `sudo usermod -aG docker $USER`
+* `sudo systemctl start docker`
+* `newgrp docker`
+* `echo $USER | sudo tee -a /etc/cron.allow`
+* `echo "00 07 * * * docker run --rm --env-file .env tecnobabble/cisa-kev_2_tsc:latest --feed cisa-kev --dashboard" | crontab -`
+* `docker pull tecnobabble/cisa-kev_2_tsc:latest`

+1. After following the steps above, create a local configuration file in the format noted above and put it in your user directory in Tenable Core.
+2. Do a test run `docker run --rm --env-file .env tecnobabble/cisa-kev_2_tsc:latest --feed cisa-kev --dashboard`
+3. Note that the crontab command above will automatically run the script at 7 am every morning; if you want this adjusted; adjust the cron settings.

 ## Requirements
 * [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.20 or higher is required for proper CISA Cross Reference usage.